Restraining Order Lawyer In NJ – Fight A NJ Restraining Order

 Restraining orders are a common type of case that I deal with, and different rules apply to these matters that actually don’t apply to criminal charges.
 A violation of a restraining order will result in a criminal contempt charge, a crime of the fourth degree.

 First of all, restraining orders and criminal matters are completely different.
-You can have a restraining order without any type of criminal charge, and visa versa.
+You can have a restraining order without any type of criminal charge, and vice versa.

 Sometimes after being charged in a criminal matter, the judge might impose a “no contact” order.
 That is not a restraining order, but it is commonly confused to be one.